• HOME

 LAS PALMAS - Antiqua Guatamala - 2014

-This was the first gig with Jack's new Schecter 8-string guitar.
-Below the normally tuned 6 guitar strings are two more: a low B and a low F# which means it's possible to play bass notes and guitar notes on the same neck.
+This was the first gig with Jack's Schecter 8-string guitar.
+Below the normally tuned 6 guitar strings are two more: a low B and F# making it possible to play bass and guitar notes on the same neck.
 The owner of this fine venue is guitarist / vocalist Renee Deleon.
-Las Palmas has live music 7 nights a week with Renee playing jazz with multi-instrumentalist Carlos on Tuesdays along with excellent food.
-It was fun playing on this stage.
+Las Palmas has live music 7 nights a week.

 PictureDave Bayles-drums, John Price-bass, Jack-guitar (Johnny Padilla-sax, David Stoller-piano: not in picture)